0xor0ne/awesome-list/topics/cybersec.md

 ## 2024

-- "*nix libX11: Uncovering and exploiting a 35-year-old vulnerability"
+- "nix libX11: Uncovering and exploiting a 35-year-old vulnerability":
   - [Part 1][703]
   - [Part 2][704]
 - ["A few notes on AWS Nitro Enclaves: Images and attestation"][738]